yangl900/azshell/README.md

 ## Limitations
 This is an experimental / prototype project.
 There are a few things I have not handled:

-* The terminal size is hard coded.
-Cloud Shell has API support, but I have not implemented in this tool to sync the cloud shell terminal size to local terminal size.
 * Not all authentication is hooked up.
 For example Graph and KeyVault CLI won't get the automatic login.
 * `download` command is not implemented, but it is possible to implement.
 Same for upload.